i-pi/i-pi-archive/README.rst

 * Run one of the examples

-This will first start the wrapper in the background, redirecting the output on a log file, then run a couple of instances of the driver code and then follow the progress of the wrapper by monitoring the log file
+This will first start the wrapper in the background, redirecting the output to a log file, and then run a couple of instances of the driver code.
+The progress of the wrapper is followed by monitoring the log file with the tail Linux command.

 $ cd examples/tutorial/tutorial-1/
 $ ../../../i-pi tutorial-1.xml > log &